-This unit will provide you with a strong grounding in the application of biological principles and ecological science to the problems of conserving the diversity of animals and plants in ecosystems undergoing rapid change.
+This unit is about the application of biological principles and ecological science to the problems of conserving the diversity of animals and plants in ecosystems undergoing rapid change.
 You will gain an understanding of: current threats to biodiversity; tools and strategies to prevent declines and extinctions of species in the wild and maintain functioning ecosystems; current trends and controversies in biodiversity conservation; impacts of global climate change; restoration of species and ecological processes to degraded landscapes.
-Practical work will give you experience of landscape change due to fire, use of models in management of threatened species, control of impacts of invasive species, and management of island ecosystems.
-Assignments will develop your abilities in critical writing, public speaking, use of computer simulations, and field biology.
+Practical work will give you experience and knowledge of vegetation restoration, use of models in management of threatened species, landscape change caused by fire, and management of invasive species in island ecosystems.
+Assignments will develop your abilities in critical writing, public speaking, use of computer simulations, and interpretation of field-collected data.

 |Unit name||Biodiversity Conservation|